parkjutsu/weather-journal-app-project/README.md

 ## Overview

-This project is part of the Udacity Front End Web Developer Nanodegree Program.
-It's purpose is to create an asynchronous web app that uses a Web API and user data to dynamically update the UI.
+This project was created as part of the Udacity Front End Web Developer Nanodegree Program.
+The goal of this project is to create an asynchronous web app that uses a Web API and user data to dynamically update the UI.

 ## Built With